Token Sale

 Wind Energy in Norway

-Wind power in Norway continued with a fairly high level of deployment, resulting in 706 MW of new installed capacity in 2021 and a net total installed capacity of 4649 MW at the end of the year.
+In 2022, 374 MW of new capacity was installed, resulting in a net total installed capacity of 5,073 MW by the end of the year.

 0000